sybilhoangRG/support.balsamiq.com/content/ui101/buttons.md

 weight: 10
 ---

-Designing buttons may seem obvious, but they are surprisingly complex and there are a few tricky things to look out for.
+Designing buttons may seem obvious, but they are surprisingly complex and there are a few tricky things to look out for.<!--more-->

 ## When to Use Buttons